kenter1/kenter1.github.io/readme.md

 # Welcome to my GitHub page!

-Hi, my name is [Your Name] and I'm a computer science master's student at [University Name].
+Hi, my name is Mark Alano and I'm a computer science master's student at University Of Central Florida.
 I'm passionate about game development and have been working on various game projects throughout my studies.

 ## About Me